-We found notable not only the number of nouns but their variety.
-Emolument could include very abstract nouns, such as command, liberty, rank, and privileges, as well as very concrete nouns like clothing, forage, and rations.
+We found notable not only the number of nouns, but their variety.
+Emolument could include very abstract nouns, such as command, liberty, rank and privileges, as well as very concrete nouns like clothing, forage, and rations.

-We obtained further empirical data showing that emolument had a very broad meaning in the Founding Era by measuring how often emolument appeared with either a preceding modifier or a post-modifying prepositional phrase that constrained or specified its meaning.
+We obtained further empirical data showing that emolument had a very broad meaning in the Founding Era by measuring how often emolument appeared with either a preceding modifier or a postmodifying prepositional phrase that constrained or specified its meaning.
 Frequent use of modifiers can indicate that a word has a broad or general meaning.
 For example, the following question can be readily answered without adding modifiers to the word robin: "Did you see a robin yesterday?"
-In comparison, use of a word with a broad meaning ("did you see an animal yesterday?") will prompt the listener to ask for further information ("what animal are you talking about?")
+In comparison, use of a word with a broad meaning ("Did you see an animal yesterday?") will prompt the listener to ask for further information ("What animal are you talking about?") that can be provided by modifiers ("Did you see an animal in your basement yesterday?")